theelims/ESP32-sveltekit/docs/structure.md

 ## Delete `demo/` Project

 The light state demo project is included by default to demonstrate the use of the backend and front end.
-It demonstrates the use of the MQTT-API, websocket API and REST API to switch on the build in LED of the board.
+It demonstrates the use of the MQTT-API, websocket API and REST API to switch on the build in LED of the board. [routes/connections/mqtt/MQTTConfig.svelte](https://github.com/theelims/ESP32-sveltekit/blob/main/interface/src/routes/connections/mqtt/MQTTConfig.svelte) is also part of the 'demo/' Project.
+You can reuse this to set your own MQTT topics, or delete it.
+Do not forget to adjust `+page.svelte` as well.
 Use it as an example how to create your own custom API and access it from the front end.
 It can be deleted safely after it has been [removed from the menu](#adapt-the-menu) as well.

 ## Create your root `+page.svelte`